Fidelity Alternative Investments Beyond the Traditional

 Fidelity Credit Opportunities Fund II, LP

-The Fund will pursue a long-only, non-control strategy primarily focused on investing in the debt or equity of stressed, distressed, and restructured companies.
+The Fund pursues a long-only, non-control strategy primarily focused on investing in the debt or equity of stressed, distressed, and restructured companies.

-It may also strategically invest in opportunities arising from our other core investment strategies, including private/middle market loans, real estate debt, emerging markets debt, and leveraged equities.
+It also strategically invests in opportunities arising from our other core investment strategies, including private/middle market loans, real estate debt, emerging markets debt, and leveraged equities.

 Experienced team